IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README.md

 In this lab, you wil install a Linux agent in the `student` VM, where the WebSphere Application Server used in this lab is installed.

 Using the Instana UI, you can select options for installing the agent, such as the `agent mode`, `agent runtime`, and `installation mode`.
-Doing so, produces a curl command that you run from a terminal window, to install the Linux agent.
+Doing so, produces a curl command that you run from a Terminal window, to install the Linux agent.

 In this lab, we have provided a simple Linux shell script that installs the Linux agent and configures a `WebSphere` infrastructure zone for monitoring WebSphere Application Server.

 1. Install the Instana Linux agent on the Student VM

     a.
-Open a new terminal window
+Open a new Terminal window.

     b.
 Run the following script to install the instana agent